ameshkov/godnsbench/README.md

   -a, --address=    Address of the DNS server you're trying to test.
 Note, that it should include the protocol (tls://,
                     https://, quic://, h3://)
+  -p, --parallel=   The number of connections you would like to open simultaneously (default: 1) -q, --query=      The host name you would like to resolve. {random} will be replaced with a random string (default:
+                    example.org)
-  -p, --parallel=   The number of connections you would like to open simultaneously (default: 1) -q, --query=      The host name you would like to resolve (default: example.org) -t, --timeout=    Query timeout in seconds (default: 10) -r, --rate-limit= Rate limit (per second) (default: 0) -c, --count=      The overall number of queries we should send (default: 10000)
+  -t, --timeout=    Query timeout in seconds (default: 10) -r, --rate-limit= Rate limit (per second) (default: 0) -c, --count=      The overall number of queries we should send (default: 10000)